 Hot Water Cylinders

-Hot water cylinders can be found in households up and down the country and investing in the right one for your home can have enormous benefits on your finances and lifestyle, as well as improving your lifestyle, while at the same time, you are protecting the environment.
+Hot water cylinders can be found in households up and down the country.
+Investing in the right one for your home can have enormous benefits on your standard of living, managing your household budget, as well as improving your lifestyle, while at the same time, you are protecting the environment.

-We take the time to advise you on precisely which hot water tank or cylinder would be most suitable for your needs.
-We even recommend that you take full advantage of our hot water cylinders size calculator.
-Through answering a few simple questions, the calculator can be used to determine the approximate size of the cylinder you need to be looking for in order to have enough stored hot water available at all times.
+We take the time to advise you on precisely which of the top quality hot water tank or cylinder would be most suitable for your needs.
+We also recommend that you take full advantage of our hot water cylinders size calculator.
+Through answering a few simple questions, the calculator can be used to determine the approximate measurements and capacity of the cylinder you need to be looking for in order to have enough stored hot water available at all times.

-We can’t stress enough the importance of finding the right sized hot water cylinder.
-Fitting a cylinder which is too large for its purpose will result in a loss of energy, due to an excess of heat being used, which in turn will have a negative impact on your energy bills, and in these economic times, every chance to save money cannot be missed.
+We can’t stress enough the importance of finding the correctly sized hot water cylinder.
+Fitting a cylinder which is too large for its purpose will result in a loss of energy, due to an excess of heat being used, which in turn will have a negative impact on your energy bills.
+In these trying economic times, every chance to save money cannot be missed.

-Hot Water Tanks
+Hot Water Tanks-vented or unvented?

 Hot Water Cylinders - Explained

-A hot water cylinder is essentially a large tank that is used to store hot water for domestic or commercial use.
-If a hot water cylinder is properly insulated then it can retain heat for very long periods of time.
-The more thermal insulation that a hot water cylinder has then generally the better, as it significantly reduces any standby heat loss.
+A hot water cylinder is basically a large tank that can store hot water for domestic or commercial use.
+If a hot water cylinder is properly insulated, then it can retain heat for very long periods of time.
+The more thermal insulation a hot water cylinder has, the better, as it significantly reduces any standby heat loss.
 This is when heat is lost through poor insulation.